The process for applications currently runs on a three-year cycle and is now closed. It is due to re-open in 2020.

 The first round of Leverhulme Doctoral Scholarships scheme was launched in 2014, as a means of supporting doctoral studies in UK universities, and nurturing future generations of aspiring young researchers.
 At a time of growing undergraduate debt, the Board wishes to ensure that increased indebtedness does not discourage graduates from undertaking doctoral study.
-The second round of Doctoral Scholarships is now open.
+The second round of Doctoral Scholarships ran in 2017.

 The awards are offered in a subject area or thematic area that applicant universities have identified as a research priority; the chosen area should be sufficiently broad to sustain five doctoral students in each of the three years of the grant, but it should also have a clear and coherent overarching thematic identity.

 Each scholarship is for a fixed sum of £70,000 for each student over 36 months of full-time doctoral study, which will cover maintenance (at research council levels), tuition fees, with any remaining funds to be used for the Leverhulme Scholar’s research and training expenses.